 If you are considering dental implants, you may be wondering how long they will last.
 Dental implants are designed to be a long–term solution for missing teeth.
 With proper care, they can last a lifetime.
 However, there are a few factors that can affect the longevity of dental implants.
+Read the article below for more information about dental implants.

 What Is The Average Lifespan of a Dental Implant?